Aliases for ATF6B Gene

 GeneCards Summary for ATF6B Gene

 ATF6B (Activating Transcription Factor 6 Beta) is a Protein Coding gene.
 Diseases associated with ATF6B include narcolepsy.
-Among its related pathways are Insulin secretion and Myometrial Relaxation and Contraction Pathways.
+Among its related pathways are cGMP-PKG signaling pathway and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
 An important paralog of this gene is ATF6.

 UniProtKB/Swiss-Prot for ATF6B Gene